Frugal Fun with Friends: Turning TV into a Social Event

 As for how to turn it into an event, one tasty addition would be food.
 While everyone in our group ate at their respective homes before a brief gathering (it was a school night, after all), you could just as easily turn the evening into a potluck.
 Alternatively, it might be fun to have a different person prepare a meal for the whole group each week.
 For bonus points, you could even theme the dishes to the show de jour.

-Like I’ve mentioned plenty of times before, having a great time doesn’t have to cost you a fortune.
+Like I’ve mentioned plenty of times before, having a great time doesn’t have to cost you a ton.
 This relatively recent trend of turning television watching into an interactive social event speaks to that reality in a big way.
 So, instead of spending a small fortune to take on the town, I prefer to place my (non-monetary) bets, head to a friend’s house, and turn on HBO for a surprisingly entertaining night in.